joycejoyce/100-days-of-code/log.md

 **Today's Progress:** 1) Make chai print error stack to know which line produced the error 2) Use async/await style.

 **Thoughts:** Learned so much more from using JSDOM!
 But I still haven't solved the problem:  run JavaScript in JSDOM.

+### Day 25: April 30, 2020

+**Today's Progress:** Can run JavaScript functions in JSDOM, but still can't run JavaScript modules in JSDOM.

+**Thoughts:** Need to learn how to use SystemJS.